Swetha-Pai/Maze-Solving-Robot/README.md

 4)	1 L293D H-Bridge motor driver shield
 5)	4 AAA Batteries
 6)	Wires to connect the motor and sensors to the Arduino board.
-7)	Black Table to create the Maze.
+7)	Black Tape to create the Maze.

 A video of the robot in action can be find here: https://youtu.be/5xUsg1z72lw